bveyseloglu/Single-and-Multi-Cycle-MIPS-CPU-Design/README.md

 # Primitive-MIPS-CPU-Design

 ## License
-Personal Use License
+This project was amde for educational purposes only.
+The content owner grants the user a non-exclusive, perpetual, personal use license to view, download, display, and copy the content, subject to the following

-The content owner grants the buyer a non-exclusive, perpetual, personal use license to view, download, display, and copy the content, subject to the following restrictions:
+restrictions:

 The content is licensed for personal use only, not commercial use.
 The content may not be used in any way whatsoever in which you charge money,